-First, an assault crime can involve someone causing injury or physical harm to a person.
+- First, an assault crime can involve someone causing injury or physical harm to a person.
 The person must have caused bodily injury knowingly, intentionally, or with reckless disregard.

-Second, an assault charge can involve threatening a person (or their spouse/partner) with violence or physical harm either intentionally or knowingly.
+- Second, an assault charge can involve threatening a person (or their spouse/partner) with violence or physical harm either intentionally or knowingly.
 This kind of assault charge involves no actual physical contact, only words or other actions that allegedly threaten someone.

-Third, an assault by contact charge involves allegation that someone knowingly or intentionally provoked someone with physical contact, allegedly intending to provoke or offend the other person.
+- Third, an assault by contact charge involves allegation that someone knowingly or intentionally provoked someone with physical contact, allegedly intending to provoke or offend the other person.

-A first time simple assault without an aggravating circumstances or enhancements is classified as a class C misdemeanor.
+A first-time simple assault without an aggravating circumstances or enhancements is classified as a class C misdemeanor.

-⇒Sexual Assault.
+Sexual Assault.
 According to Texas Penal Code Ann. § 22.011 Sexual Assault, a person commits sexual assault if they contact or penetrate someone’s mouth, anus, or sexual organs either intentionally or knowingly.
 This includes sexual contact or penetration with someone who is unconscious, someone impaired by drugs or alcohol, and provoking or coercing someone to participate in a sex act when they have a mental illness or condition that prohibits their understanding of the situation or ability to resist it.

 Sexual assault is considered a second degree felony in Texas if there are no prior convictions or aggravating circumstances involved.

-⇒Assault with Serious Bodily Injury.
+Assault with Serious Bodily Injury.
 For an assault charge to be classified as causing serious bodily injury, the alleged victim must suffer grave injuries or death.
 According to Texas Penal Code § 1.07 Definitions, a person causes assault with serious bodily injury if the victim is killed, their injury led to death, the victim is left with an impairment, loses the use of a body part or member, or is permanently disabled or disfigured from the assault.